AODQ/gltf/README.md

 # GL Transmission Format (glTF2) for D

+This project is no longer necessary, use https://github.com/jkuhlmann/cgltf instead.

 glTF2 is a specification by Khronos for transmitting and loading 3D scenes and models for applications.
 Read more: https://github.com/KhronosGroup/glTF